-2. APPLICABILITY
+3. APPLICABILITY

 - a.
 This Plan covers appointment of counsel for "indigent defense services," as that term is defined in NRS 180.004.
-This covers legal representation and services for a person under the Sixth Amendment to the United States Constitution, NRS 7.115, NRS 34.750, NRS 62D.030, NRS 171.180, and or any law imposing criminal liability on a person that requires or permits the appointment of counsel for an indigent person. - b.
+This covers legal representation and services for a person under the Sixth Amendment to the United States Constitution, NRS 7.115, NRS 34.750, NRS 62D.030, NRS 171.180, and for any law imposing criminal liability on a person that requires or permits the appointment of counsel for an indigent person. - b.
 In addition to the representation and services required to be covered under NRS 180.004, this plan also addresses NRS 62D.100, NRS 128.100, NRS 432B.420, and NRS 433A.270, or any other law not involving criminal liability that requires or permits the appointment of counsel, whether or not for an indigent person. - 1.
 The appointment of counsel under NRS 62D.100, NRS 128.100, NRS 432B.420(1), and NRS 433A.270 will follow the procedures in this Plan. - 2.
 Carson City has contracted with Washoe Legal Services to represent minors in NRS Chapter 432B actions.
 Washoe Legal Services will be appointed under NRS 432B.420(2), and if Washoe Legal Services has a conflict, the procedure in subsections 8(c), (d), and (e) will be followed. - c.
 This Plan does not cover NRS Chapters 159, 159A, or 253. - d.
-Notwithstanding any other section of this Plan, under NRS 180.004 the Department's regulations apply only to attorneys providing services in cases under section 2(a).
-The Department's regulations do not apply to attorneys providing services in cases under section 2(b). - e.
-This is a holistic plan to address the provision of representation and services to individuals under applicable law in Carson City, beyond that required by applicable statute and regulation.
+Notwithstanding any other section of this Plan, under NRS 180.004 DIDS' regulations apply only to attorneys providing services in cases under section 2(a).
+DIDS' regulations do not apply to attorneys providing services in cases under section 2(b). - e.
+This is a holistic plan to address the provision of representation and services to individuals under applicable law in Carson City.
 The functioning of such representation and services in Carson City relies upon the State Public Defender representing parents in NRS Chapter 432B actions.
-If the State Public Defender fails to represent parents in NRS Chapter 432B actions or if any part of this Plan is required to be modified, Carson City or the Courts, in their sole discretion, may terminate this Plan and reevaluate indigent defense services in Carson City.
+If the State Public Defender fails to represent parents in NRS Chapter 432B actions or if any part of this Plan is required to be modified, Carson City and the Courts may terminate this Plan or reevaluate indigent defense services in Carson City, or both.